rgwilton/draft-yp-observability/draft-wilton-netconf-yp-observability.md

 An end-of-sync field is provided which exists with a value of True (boolean) when it is sent.
 A value of False or the absense of the end-of-sync field means that the producer has not finished sending it's data.

+## Clarifies the behaviour when authorization changes (local and remote)

 These are detailed in the following sections:

 ## New encoding format